 Then, when it comes to the next meeting, simply push all of the previous meeting’s contents onto the next page by using a page break.
 You’ll then have a neat record of every meeting that has taken place over time, all in the one document.

-Of course, if you’re using a software tool such as Leapsome’s One-on-One Meetings, all of the above will all be handled for you within the tool.
+Of course, if you’re using a software tool such as Leapsome’s 1:1 Meetings, all of the above will all be handled for you within the tool.

 - How are you doing?